veltzer/demos-docker/exercises/hello_java/exercise.md

 	a `HelloWorld.class` file will be created.

-* third phase: run your app just to see that it is ok. run it using:
+* Run your app just to see that it is ok. run it using:
 	`$ java HelloWorld`